International first for journalism...

-You will learn the key skills required to write as journalists and then focus those skills in arts journalism.
+This module provides the opportunity to learn the skills required to write as a journalist and then focus those skills in different areas of journalism.
 The module offers an essential introduction to reporting, researching, interviewing, news values and news writing necessary for employment in all areas of the profession.

 International Human Rights (Journalism)

-All aspects of law relating to the media with some focus on issues in science.
-This challenging module uses real case studies and up-to-date research to provide you with an understanding of the framework within which the industry operates, and the ethical dilemmas involved.
+This module is designed to examine all aspects of law relating to the media with some focus on issues in science.
+This challenging module uses real case studies and up-to-date research to provide you with the opportunity to develop an understanding of the framework within which the industry operates, and the ethical dilemmas involved.

-This module provides you with a basic appreciation of systems of power, covering national and local government structures and institutions with a further emphasis on those related to decision making in the sphere of science.
+This module seeks to provide you with a basic appreciation of systems of power, covering national and local government structures and institutions.

 MA Journalism - Final Project or Dissertation

-Students spend the final semester during the summer on self-directed learning, having already decided on the form of media product that they will produce.
-Each person is allocated their own tutor for support and guidance.
-This final project provides an opportunity to research and make an in-depth study of the student’s chosen subject.
-Whatever the platform for delivery, this is a challenging piece of long-form journalism that will attract the interest of future employers and prove that the student can achieve a truly high standard, reflective investigation and product at Masters level.
+The Final Project or Dissertation module consists of either a dissertation, portfolio of articles, radio or television documentary or chapters for a book or webpages.
+You are expected to spend the final term during the summer on self-directed learning, having already decided on the form of media product that they will produce.
+You will be allocated your own tutor for support and guidance.
+This final project provides an opportunity to research and make an in-depth study of your chosen study area.

 Research and Professional Placement

-You will be able to take up a work placement in one or several different media organisations of your choice and receive prior guidance, together with career advice.
-Tutors will help with research of the employment market, arrange international, national or local work placements and support students as they build their individual career profile, CV and work experience.
+On this module, you are expected to take up a work placement in one or several different media organisations of your choice.
+The module provides prior guidance, together with career advice.
+Tutors will help with research of the employment market, help to arrange international, national or local work placements and support you as you build an individual career profile, CV and work experience.

-This module also provides methodological understanding, support and advice on the final project.
-You will then prepare a presentation and a written proposal for a dissertation, a documentary project, or a portfolio of articles.
+This module also provides the opportunity to develop a methodological understanding and to receive support and advice on the final project.
+You will then be expected to prepare a written proposal for a dissertation, a documentary project, or a portfolio of articles.

 War and the Media

-This module will explore the history of war reporting, examining the evolution of war-making by major Western powers and the ways in which journalists have represented those conflicts.
+This module is designed to explore the history of war reporting, examining the evolution of war-making by major Western powers and the ways in which journalists have represented those conflicts.
 In addition, it will consider the reasons why some conflicts are marginalised, ignored altogether or given extensive coverage by the mainstream media.
-It will also look at alternative ways of covering conflicts (alternative websites, blogs etc).

-Most Mondays of term, top journalists give guest lectures.
+During term time, prominent journalists give guest lectures to audiences of undergraduate and postgraduate students from the School.
 Recent speakers have included John Pilger, Nick Davies, William Lewis, Libby Purves, Dorothy Byrne, Angela Rippon and Martin Bell.

-Media such as Peace News have accepted students on work attachments.
-Foreign students –will often arrange for themselves attachments on media/human rights bodies in their home country.
+Media such as Peace News have previously accepted students on work attachments.
+Foreign students will often arrange attachments with media or human rights bodies in their home country.